WASH

-Access to WASH needs to be provided at the household level but also in non-household settings like schools, healthcare facilities, workplaces (including prisons), temporary use settings, mass gatherings, and for dislocated populations.
-In schools, group handwashing facilities and behaviors are a promising approach to improve hygiene.
-Lack of WASH facilities at schools can prevent students (especially girls) from attending school, reducing their educational achievements and future work productivity.
+Access to WASH is required not only at the household level but also in non-household settings like schools, healthcare facilities, workplaces, prisons, temporary use settings and for dislocated populations.
+In schools, group handwashing facilities can improve hygiene.
+Lack of WASH facilities at schools often causes female students to not attend school, thus reducing their educational achievements.

-Challenges for providing WASH services include providing services to urban slums, failures of WASH systems (e.g. leaking water distribution systems), water pollution and the impacts of climate change.
-Planning approaches for better, more reliable and equitable access to WASH include: National WASH plans and monitoring (including gender mainstreaming), integrated water resources management (IWRM) and, more recently, improving climate resilience of WASH services.
+It is difficult to provide safely managed WASH services in urban slums.
+WASH systems can also fail quite soon after installation (e.g., leaking water distribution systems).
+Further challenges include polluted water sources and the impacts of climate change on water security.
+Planning approaches for more reliable and equitable access to WASH include, for example, national WASH plans and monitoring, women's empowerment, and improving the climate resilience of WASH services.
 Adaptive capacity in water management systems can help to absorb some of the impacts of climate-related events and increase climate resilience.
-Stakeholders at various scales, i.e. from small urban utilities to national governments, need to have access to reliable information about the regional climate and any expected changes due to global climate change.
+Stakeholders at various scales, for example, from small urban utilities to national governments, need to have access to reliable information about the regional climate and any expected changes due to climate change.

 Components

-The concept of WASH groups together water supply (access to drinking water services), sanitation, and hygiene because the impact of deficiencies in each area overlap strongly (WASH is an acronym that uses the first letters of "water, sanitation and hygiene").
-WASH consists of access to drinking water services, sanitation services and hygiene.
+The WASH concept groups together the various aspects of water supply, including access to drinking water services, sanitation, and hygiene because the impact of deficiencies in each area overlap strongly.